stolostron/cm-cli/README.md

 ## Commands

-The commands are composed of a verb and a noum and then a number of parameters.
+The commands are composed of a verb and a noun and then a number of parameters.

 ## Cluster commands

 [applier](docs/applier.md)

 [cluster](docs/cluster.md)